matherm/ummon3/README.md

 To install to an arbitrary location

     conda create -p /path/to/environment python=3.6 anaconda

+To clone to an arbitrary location

+    conda create -p /path/to/environment --clone `SOURCE`

 or on a Mac (macOS Binaries dont support CUDA, install from source if CUDA is needed: https://github.com/pytorch/pytorch#from-source)